Cribbs Style

 This cabinet reface is proof that magic can happen!

 I last shared my plans for a budget friendly kitchen refresh.
-While I didn’t HATE our kitchen cabinets when we first moved in to our home, I definitely wasn’t in love.
-They were the melamine, which is basically a plastic coating, over MDF (medium density fiber board).
-Super easy to clean, but were starting to show their age.
+I didn’t HATE our kitchen cabinets, but they were the melamine, which is basically a plastic coating, over MDF (medium density fiber board).
 The cabinet bases and the inside of the cabinets were in great shape.
 A cabinet reface is what this kitchen desperately needed.

 Previous owners used tape to hold the plastic in place.